What are reporting entities required to do?

 Please note that reporting entities supervised by the RBNZ must continue to observe their existing obligations under other legislation.
 For more information see

-The AML/CFT Supervisory Framework (PDF 103KB) sets out the framework and shared objectives, functions, powers and guiding principles of the three AML/CFT supervisors.
+The AML/CFT Supervisory Framework sets out the framework and shared objectives, functions, powers and guiding principles of the three AML/CFT supervisors.

 Information on the Reserve Bank's approach to AML/CFT supervision is available from a speech delivered by the Reserve Bank in June 2013.

-- AML/CFT - the Reserve Bank's responsibilities and approach (PDF 63KB) Reserve Bank Bulletin, September 2010
+- Reserve Bank Bulletin, AML/CFT – the Reserve Bank's responsibilities and approach (PDF 63KB)

-The New Zealand Police Financial Intelligence Unit (FIU)'s role is to receive and analyse suspicious transaction reports (STRs), and publish the National Risk Assessment and Quarterly Typology Reports.
-Reporting entities are required to report all suspicious matters to the FIU via its internet platform goAML.
-Reporting entities must register for a user name at: https://fiu.police.govt.nz/goAMLwebhelp_register.htm
+The New Zealand Police Financial Intelligence Unit (FIU)'s role is to receive and analyse suspicious activity reports (SARs), and publish the National Risk Assessment as well as other guidance material.
+Reporting entities are required to report all suspicious matters to the FIU via its internet platform ‘goAML’.
+Reporting entities must register for a user name on the goAML website.

-The schema for goAML is available at: www.police.govt.nz/FIU/goAML.
+The schema for goAML is available on the New Zealand Police website.
 Please note that changes to this schema will occasionally be made.

-The FIU's goAML webpage contains several relevant documents – including user instructions on how to correctly submit an STR report or an additional information file, and the security features of goAML.
-Visit www.police.govt.nz/FIU for more information.
+The FIU's goAML webpage contains several relevant documents – including user instructions on how to correctly submit an SAR report or an additional information file, and the security features of goAML.